Ultra-Tech-code/DegenStore/GUIDES.md

 When using the hardhat network, you may choose to fork Fuji or Avalanche Mainnet, this will allow you to debug contracts using the hardhat network while keeping the current network state.
 To enable forking, turn one of these booleans on, and then run your tasks/scripts using `--network hardhat`

-Add the following code to our `hardhat.config.js` file, this will enable us to test our smart contracts on the local network with data from Avalanche Mainnet.
+Add the following code to our `hardhat.config.ts` file, this will enable us to test our smart contracts on the local network with data from Avalanche Mainnet.

 ```js
 // ...